khangnkv/pdftotable/README.md

 # PDF to Excel Converter

-A Flask web application that extracts table data from PDF files using OpenAI's GPT-4 vision model and converts the extracted data to Excel format.
+A Flask web application that extracts table data from PDF files using TYPHOON's models and converts the extracted data to Excel format.
 Specifically designed for Thai construction/material quotes and invoices.

 ## Features

 - Upload PDF files through a web interface
 - Convert PDF pages to images for AI processing
-- Extract structured table data using GPT-4 vision API
+- Extract structured table data using Typhoon2.1-Gemma3-12B API
 - Review and edit extracted data before export
 - Export to Excel format with combined data from all pages
 - Automatic file cleanup after processing